bbriggs/wttr.in/README.md

 You can specify the location, for that you want to get the weather information.
-If you omit the location name, you will get the information for you current location, based on your IP address.
+If you omit the location name, you will get the information for your current location, based on your IP address.

     $ curl wttr.in/London